Ender-events/wordle-resolver/README.md

 ## Emscripten

-You can use the script online https://ender-events.github.io/wordle-resolver/
+You can use the script online https://ender-events.github.io/wordle-resolver/ (Firefox only)

 ## Terminal